wopian/kitsu/packages/kitsu/MIGRATING.md

 # Migration Guides

+## Migrating to `5.0.0`

+Internal functions of `kitsu` was split into a standalone package, `kitsu-core`, which allows serialisation and deserialsation of JSON:API resources with other HTTP clients (built-in, got) or with WebSocket connections.

+### Removed Features

+- `isAuth()` was deprecated in 4.5.0 and removed in this major release as it didn't guarantee client is genuinely authenticated with the API.
+  - With oAuth2, use the `expires_in` property to check when your `access_token` needs refreshing in the `Authorization` header.

 ## Migrating to `4.0.0`

 Major overhaul of the codebase and further bundle size optimization - now 14kb gzipped!